Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers are strategically located near the major business districts of St. Louis and Kansas City.
-This proximity serves the financial, healthcare, logistics, and technology sectors concentrated in these metropolitan areas.
+Proximity To Key Business Districts: Data centers are strategically located near the primary business districts of Kansas City and St. Louis.
+This provides low-latency connectivity for the region's prominent finance, healthcare, logistics, and government sectors.

 Natural Disaster Risk

-Missouri has a high natural disaster risk profile, with a FEMA National Risk Index score of 95.35, as of September 2025.
-This requires careful site selection and facility engineering.
+Missouri has a High natural disaster risk profile, with a FEMA National Risk Index score of 95.35, as of September 2025.
+The state's geography exposes it to specific, predictable environmental threats that can be mitigated through careful site selection and facility engineering.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business